Northern Idaho Air Quality Plans & Reports

 The improper use of wood burning stoves in the winter has contributed substantially to increased concentrations of fine (PM2.5) particulate matter in the atmosphere, especially during periods when surface level inversions build and trap smoke near the ground.
 Places like the city of Pinehurst and surrounding areas of Shoshone County have experienced PM2.5 air pollution levels that caused the area to be designated as nonattainment, an EPA classification.
 Advancement in wood stove technology as well as DEQ education and outreach activities are helping to reduce emissions in these areas.

-The Greater Sandpoint Area has a history of course particulate (PM10) air pollution.
+The Greater Sandpoint Area has a history of coarse particulate (PM10) air pollution.
 In 1997, the area was designated by EPA as nonattainment for PM10 due to violations of federal air quality standards for this pollutant.
 Since 1997, however, significant improvements in air quality have been realized thanks to the efforts of the community.
 In December 2011, DEQ submitted a PM10 Limited Maintenance Plan and Redesignation Request to EPA to redesignate the area to attainment status.
 The plan focuses on a comprehensive residential wood combustion program, controls on fugitive road dust, and emission limitations on industrial sources.
 In April 2013, EPA approved in part and disapproved in part the Sandpoint PM10 Limited Maintenance Plan and redesignated the Sandpoint area to attainment for PM10.

 Other factors that impact air quality in this region are the burning of land clearing debris and open backyard burning during the fall and spring months, as well as slash and agricultural burning.